Kho Kho Rules : How to Play [ Scoring, Faults, Skills, Chasers, Defenders ]

 The active chaser from the chasing team chases, and the 3 players of defending team run to escape from being chased.
 The chaser chases the defender, and thus the defender has to go out of the court.

-This chasing and touching process goes on until all the 9 players are touched or the time of the game gets over.
+ng and touching process goes on until all the 9 players are touched or the time of the game gets over.

 The chasing team will act as the defending team as soon as all the nine players from defending team are touched and sent out.
 The team with more points at the end of the fourth innings wins the match.